An Act To Impose Reasonable Limits on the Growth of State Government

 By September 15th annually, each quasi-governmental agency or state agency that manages an Other Special Revenue Funds account shall submit a report to the Legislature identifying revenues received in the preceding fiscal year that exceed the expenditure limitation established in section 2044 and any other uncommitted revenues received during the previous fiscal year and proposing a plan for refunding to taxpayers the amount identified that exceeds 10% of the previous fiscal year's expenditure.

-A The tax must be approved for a specified time period by a 2/3 majority of the members of each House of the Legislature;
+1. Emergency taxes permitted; conditions.
+The State may impose emergency taxes only in accordance with this section: A. The tax must be approved for a specified time period by a 2/3 majority of the members of each House of the Legislature;

-B Emergency tax revenue may be spent only after other available reserves are depleted and must be refunded 180 days after the emergency ends if not spent on the emergency; and
+B. Emergency tax revenue may be spent only after other available reserves are depleted and must be refunded 180 days after the emergency ends if not spent on the emergency; and

-C The tax must be submitted for approval by the voters at the next statewide election.
+C. The tax must be submitted for approval by the voters at the next statewide election.

-2 Absence of approval.
+2. Absence of approval.
 If not approved by the voters as provided in this section, an emergency tax expires 30 days following the election.

 Individual or class action lawsuits may be filed to enforce this chapter and must be given the highest civil priority for resolution.
 Successful plaintiffs are allowed costs and reasonable attorney's fees.
 Revenue collected, kept or spent in conflict with this chapter for 4 full fiscal years before a suit is filed must be refunded with 10% annual simple interest from the initial action causing the conflict.